michaldziuba03/code-samples/social-login/README.md

 ```

-In `server.ts` I configure Express.js and simply add request handlers for rendering pages like login, register.
-In profile page `/me` I query database for the currently authenticated user with all connected social accounts.
+In `server.ts` I configure Express.js and simply add request handlers for rendering pages.
+In profile page `/me` I query database for the currently authenticated user with their all connected social accounts.
 > /server.ts
 ```ts
 import 'reflect-metadata';